RoryPotter/elm-blockup/README.md

 # Elm-Blockup

-Elm-Blockup is inspired by [blockup](https://github.com/gabrielflorit/blockup).
+`elm-blockup` is inspired by [blockup](https://github.com/gabrielflorit/blockup).

-It scaffold and serve html to help you create a [bl.ock](https://bl.ocks.org), i.e. a data visualisation, in elm easily with minimal setup.
+It scaffold and serve html to help you create a [bl.ock](https://bl.ocks.org), i.e. a data visualisation, in Elm easily with minimal setup.

 ## Usage